Administration🔗

 Certificates🔗

-To import a Certificate, go to the Admin section and select Certificates.
+To import a Certificate, go to the Administration section and select Certificates.

 The Certificates section is where you work with SSL certificates, certificate chains and certificate revocations.